Thank you for signing up to . You will receive a verification email shortly.

-Sunscreen for the face is an all-year-round requirement, not just for the summer months.
+Yes, you should wear facial sun cream everyday.
+Experts stress that sunscreen for the face is an all-year-round requirement, not just for the summer months.
 Due to our latitude in the UK, we get very very little UVB between October and March – this is the sun’s ray often associated with burning.
 In the spring and summer, however, it is worthwhile switching to a separate sunscreen to be used after your regular moisturiser.

 However, this isn’t a case of one size fits all and some common sense also needs to be employed.
 Dr Anjali Mahto told us, " If you are regularly using exfoliating products during the winter such as AHAs and BHAs, you are better off with a separate regular sunscreen.
 Similarly, if you participate in outdoor sports or work and are likely to be outside for longer than twenty minutes or so at a time you should wear daily sun protection.
 The same applies if you live in a sunny climate or close to the equator; wearing a regular daily sunscreen throughout the year is strongly advised.”